kzchua1998/Rotation-Aware-Overhead-Human-Detection-in-Fisheye-Images/README.md

 2. Directly run `python example.py`.
 Alternatively, `demo.ipynb` gives an example using jupyter notebook.

 ## Evaluation and Visualization
 Here is an example of evaluating trained RAPiD on a single image in terms of the AP metric.
+Skip to step 2 for visualization only.

 0. Modify line 41-42 to evaluate your trained weights.
 Default weight used is `rapid_pL1_dark53_COCO608_Jun18_4000.ckpt`.
 ```